We wish you and yours a Happy and Blessed 2013.

 Margot’s husband Howard Marshall, as well as our Fiddler and other musical friends helped provide the musical entertainment.

 Broadway Brewery chefs (Columbia, MO) were on hand with a delightful meal prepared for all of the attendees.
 All gourmet dishes were prepared by foraging for and utilizing local/Missouri meats and crops/produce.
 Several of these luscious items were produced at Terra Bella Farm.
-Broadway Brewery offered a nice selection of their always delicious (I am told Winking smile) beer as well.
+Broadway Brewery offered a nice selection of their always delicious (I am told ) beer as well.
 Mr. W and I must visit Broadway Brewery in person soon.
 It is the Fiddler’s favorite place to eat currently.

 On the Menu: Patchwork Family Farms Pulled Pork, Missouri Rice Pilaf (I had forgotten there is rice grown in MO!), Pickled Lady Apples, Missouri Tomato-Cucumber & Wild Purslane Salad (I just pulled purslane from the garden today – apparently it’s a delicious weed!), Dilled New Potato Salad, Missouri Peach Cobbler (YUM).